o-sen/xampp-docker/README.md

 ## Running the image:

-For convience, an startup script is provided : xampp-docker.sh
+For convience, a startup script is provided : xampp-docker.sh

 ```
 xampp-docker.sh
-    without arguments will launch xampp-docker and drop a bash shell : see below
-    First execution : create a container named  '$CONTAINER_NAME' with X11 display on host"
+    without arguments at first execution : create a container named  '$CONTAINER_NAME' with X11 display on host"
-    Subequent executions : start the container named : '$CONTAINER_NAME'"
+    without arguments at subequent executions : start the container named : '$CONTAINER_NAME'"

 xampp-docker.sh stop